Linux Rsyslog

 RELP (Reliable Event Logging Protocol) extends the functionality of the syslog protocol to provide reliable delivery of event messages.
 It is highly suggested to use RELP instead of plain syslog format.

-It is necessary to have a package rsyslog-relp installed for RELP support in Rsyslog.
+It is necessary to have the rsyslog-relp package installed for RELP support in Rsyslog.

-Please also note that Rsyslog may lose a few messages if Rsyslog is shutdown while a network connection to the server is broken and could not yet be recovered.
+Please also note that Rsyslog may lose a few messages if it is shut down while a network connection to the server is broken and could not yet be recovered.

 All above stated command remain valid.
 Just follow these steps: